 Lonely Planet Named Sri Lanka the #1 Travel Destination for 2019

-UPDATE: June 2019 – The UK Foreign and Commonwealth Office (FCO) and the Australian Department of Foreign Affairs and Trade have changed their advice against travel to Sri Lanka.
+UPDATE: July 2019 – The UK Foreign and Commonwealth Office (FCO), USA Department of State and the Australian Department of Foreign Affairs and Trade have changed their advice against travel to Sri Lanka.
 In doing so, the UK and Australia now join Switzerland, China, Austria, Sweden, Germany, India, Norway, the Netherlands, Canada and Italy in relaxing their tourism travel advisory from “Only essential travel” to pre-Easter Sunday levels of “be vigilant about personal safety”.
-This change should also reduce concerns about travel insurance coverage too.
+The USA has reduced its travel advice from level 4 – Do not travel to Level 2 “Exercise increased caution”.
+These changes now also reduce concerns about travel insurance coverage too.
 Please check your individual travel insurer for details of coverage.

 What happened at Easter?

 On Easter Sunday, our beautiful island of Sri Lanka had a horrendous terrorist attack on some prominent churches and large hotels.
 The attack was a pre-planned and organised act of terrorism co-ordinated to occur at a set time – much like acts of terrorism that have taken place in highly populous cities like London, Paris and New York.

 Just as happened in these Western countries, the attacks resulted in the nation needing to increase its level of security in order to curtail any other similar attacks.

 Is Sri Lanka back to operating ‘Business as usual’?

 Given the number of lives that were affected by that one day of attack, the nation has balanced respectful mourning and increased permanent security with carrying on with business as usual.